rudrakshkarpe/Peer-Teaching-Program-2022-R-programming-Language/README.md

 | 11| Create a histogram for each feature in the dataset to illustrate the feature distributions.
 Plot each histogram.
 Create a boxplot for each feature in the dataset.
 All of the boxplots should be combined into a single plot.
 Compare distributions and identify outliers.| [Solution]() | ✅ | [Image]() |

 ### @rudrakshkarpe
-- updating with the new  technical advising effects from the new prespective